Football can unite Africa - Samuel Eto'o - Adomonline.com

 “Football has a massive power to create unity out of division, joy from sadness and turn a multi-cultural community into one.

-“I know politicians too are equally aware that meeting the expectations of the people is crucial and football gives them a chance to connect with them,”he added.
+“I know politicians too are equally aware that meeting the expectations of the people is crucial and football gives them a chance to connect with them.”

 Eto’o is regarded as one of the greatest footballers to come out of the continent after an outstanding career in Europe.